 What help with funeral expenses is there for low-income or uninsured families?

 This is a common question as more families find themselves not being able to pay for funeral expenses.
 Unfortunately, there is limited public or state assistance for funeral costs.
-The state takes care of any indigent deaths (as is their responsibility) but this is done by the means of a pauper burial or cremation.
+The state takes care of indigent deaths (as is their responsibility), but this is done by a pauper burial or cremation.

 You may also find it helpful to read our article on ‘What are your options on how to pay for a funeral or cremation?’.
 It provides more information on how you can raise funds to cover funeral expenses.